bmp-dot/nutanixapibootcamp/api_create_vm/api_create_vm.rst

 - Click the Body tab
 - Select the radio button for raw
-- Click the Text dropdown and select JSON (application/json) Click the Headers tab and confirm the headers
+- Click the Text dropdown and select JSON (application/json)

 .. figure:: images/jsonmediatype.png